kristianmandrup/schema-to-yup/Readme.md

 });
 ```

-Now the bridge includes tests.
-Seems to work ;)
+Now the bridge includes tests and seems to work ;)

 ### Subclassing

-You can sublass `YupBuilder` or any of the internal classes to create your own custom infrastructure to suit your particular needs, expand with support for extra features etc.
+You can sublass `YupBuilder` or any of the internal classes to create your own custom infrastructure to suit your particular needs, extend with extra features etc.

 ```js
 const { YupBuilder } = require("schema-to-yup");